hading/sqs_helper/README.md

 that takes the message body (parsed from JSON or raw as specified) and does whatever to it.
 On calling this method the queue will start to be polled and the callback used.
 It is blocking, so you may want to put the call in a thread.

+For our current purposes, pulling a message at a time is probably fine.
+The AWS SDK provides a way to pull up to 10 messages at a time, so we might implement that at some point.

+There is no reason that multiple pollers on a given queue can't be run if desired.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/hading/sqs_helper.